PhoenixBureau/MagnusMotive/website/index.rst

 - Laws of Form by George Spencer-Brown

-  - "Markable Mark" website of George Burrnett-Stewart (sp?)
+  - `Markable Mark`_ website of George Burnett-Stuart
   - Symbolic Logic notation
   - hardware model
   - Circuits are proofs.